Dr. Birgit Ritter

-Mark studied Biology at the KIT in Karlsruhe were he graduated in 2010.
-During his Ph.D. he studied the functional role of the stem cell marker CD44 as a feedback regulator for Wnt-signaling and CD44v6 as marker of metastatic cancer cells in the lab of Prof. Dr. Véronique Orian-Rousseau at the Institute of Toxicology and Genetics in Karlsruhe.
-After obtaining his Ph.D. in 2014, he joined the lab of Prof. Dr. Riccardo Fodde at the Erasmus Medical Center in Rotterdam (Netherlands) as a postdoctoral research fellow.
-Here he investigated the pro-tumorigenic effects of inflammation and Western Style Diet on the intestinal stem cell niche.
+Dr. Mark Schmitt studied biology at the KIT in Karlsruhe were he graduated in 2010.
+During his PhD he studied the functional role of the stem cell marker CD44 as a feedback regulator for Wnt-signaling and CD44v6 as marker of metastatic cancer cells in the lab of Prof. Dr. Véronique Orian-Rousseau at the Institute of Toxicology and Genetics in Karlsruhe.
+After obtaining his PhD in 2014, he joined the lab of Prof. Dr. Riccardo Fodde at the Erasmus Medical Center in Rotterdam (Netherlands) as a postdoctoral research fellow.
+Here he investigated the pro-tumorigenic effects of inflammation and western style diet on the intestinal stem cell niche.
 In 2019 he joined the lab of Prof. Dr. Florian Greten to continue to work on intestinal cancer and to study stem cell plasticity in colorectal cancer.

 Eva received her training as a medical technical assistant in 1999 in Würzburg and joined the Georg-Speyer-Haus in 2005.

-Valentina studied Genetics and Molecular Oncology at the University Sapienza (Italy).
-In 2012 she started the PhD in Molecular Medicine at the European School of Molecular Medicine, working in the laboratory of Dr. Stefano Casola at the FIRC IFOM - Institute of Molecular Oncology in Milan (Italy).
+Dr. Valentina Petrocelli studied genetics and molecular oncology at the University Sapienza (Italy).
+In 2012 she started the PhD in molecular medicine at the European School of Molecular Medicine, working in the laboratory of Dr. Stefano Casola at the FIRC IFOM - Institute of Molecular Oncology in Milan (Italy).
 She was involved in dissecting the role of epigenetic modifiers in B lymphocyte development and lymphoma transformation.
-Graduated in March 2016, she continued as Post Doc in the same lab.
-Valentina joined the Greten Lab in September 2018 to study the contribution of immune cells to colon cancer biology.
+Graduated in March 2016, she continued as Postdoc in the same lab.
+Valentina joined the Greten lab in September 2018 to study the contribution of immune cells to colon cancer biology.

-Marina Pešić graduated at University of Belgrade (Serbia), Faculty of Biology in 2007.
-During her Diploma Thesis she worked in Prof. Jelena Milasin’s Laboratory of Cytogenetics and Molecular Genetics, Institute of Biology and Human Genetics, School of Dentistry, University of Belgrade (Serbia).
-In 2008, she started PhD in Prof. Lars Zender’s Group at the Helmholtz Centre for Infection Research, Braunschweig before moving with the group to University Hospital Tuebingen.
+Dr. Marina Pešić graduated at University of Belgrade (Serbia), Faculty of Biology in 2007.
+During her diploma thesis she worked in Prof. Jelena Milasin’s laboratory of Cytogenetics and Molecular Genetics, Institute of Biology and Human Genetics, School of Dentistry, University of Belgrade (Serbia).
+In 2008, she started PhD in Prof. Lars Zender’s group at the Helmholtz Centre for Infection Research in Braunschweig before moving with the group to University Hospital Tübingen.
 During her PhD work she was applying RNAi based functional genetic and genomic approaches to study liver cancer and liver regeneration.
 She was involved in the development of transposon based stable shRNA technology that can be used to conduct pooled shRNA screens directly in vivo.
-She joined the Greten lab as a Post-Doc in 2014.
+She joined the Greten lab as a Postdoc in 2014.
 She is currently working on the functional identification of new modulators of metastasis in colon cancer.

-Charles trained as an M.D. at MUHAS in Daressalam (Tanzania).
+Dr. Charles Pallangyo trained as an MD at MUHAS in Daressalam (Tanzania).
 He then got his PhD in Florian Greten’s lab studying the role of fibroblasts in colitis and colorectal cancer.
 As a postdoctoral researcher he now seeks to understand the role of IL-17RA signalling in the progression of colorectal cancer.

 Adele Nicolas completed her Bachelor of Science in General Biology at Notre Dame University Louaize (Lebanon) in 2012.
 In summer 2014 she joined the German Cancer Center (DKFZ) as a research intern at Professor Tobias Dick`s laboratory and investigated the role of mitochondrial H2O2 in mTOR signaling.
 In 2016 she completed her Master of Science in Clinical Molecular Biology at the University of Balamand (Lebanon).
 In September 2016 she joined the laboratory of Professor Florian Greten as a PhD student.
 Her current research focuses on the role of cancer associated fibroblasts in invasive colorectal cancer.